 Recommended for Ages 5 and Up

-- I Don’t Want to Talk About It By Jean Franz Ransom (2000) — This is the story of a young girl who imagines herself as different animals to help understand her feelings about her parents’ divorce.
+- I Don’t Want to Talk About It By Jean Franz Ransom (2000) — This is the story of a young girl who imagines herself as different animals to help her to understand her feelings about her parents’ divorce.
 When she is told it’s okay to be scared, she decides to roar like a lion so that everyone thinks she is very brave.
-Throughout the story her parents are there to help remind her that they will always love her and their most special family traditions will never change.
+Throughout the story, her parents remind her that they will always love her and their most special family traditions will never change.

 Recommended for Ages 8 and Up

-- Mom’s House, Dad’s House for Kids By Isolina Ricci (2006) — Written by an experienced family therapist, this book is designed to help tweens and teens deal with the pressures that come from living in two separate households with different rules and how to stay neutral when their parents disagree.
-As a bonus, the book includes handy and easy-to-use check lists and worksheets.
+- Mom’s House, Dad’s House for older Kids By Isolina Ricci (2006) — Written by an experienced family therapist, this book is designed to help tweens and teens deal with the pressures that come from living in two separate households with different rules and how to stay neutral when their parents disagree.
+As a bonus, the book includes handy and easy-to-use checklists and worksheets.

 Make the Right Choice for Your Children

 With the help of divorce mediation and valuable resources, former spouses can readily learn how to co-parent during and after the divorce process.
 Children benefit most when parents create an environment of open communication, encouraged expression of emotion, and lower conflict.
 If you’re in Arizona, be sure to review our guide to divorce in AZ.